British investment in Argentina: British investment in Argentina under President Bernardino Rivadavia

 Bernardino Rivadavia was the first President of Argentina, from 1826-27.
 Rivadavia wanted to open Argentina to liberal policies that he thought would increase wealth and industrialization in Argentina.
 His policy was to allow free trade and to lower tariffs, replacing them with taxes on the selling and renting of Argentina's plentiful reserves of land, whilst also selling off Argentinian land to foreign investors who would increase the productivity of the land.
 Another way Rivadavia tried to secure foreign capital was by encouraging the development of businesses that focused on agriculture and took advantage of immigration, this was part of his plan to Europeanize Argentina by welcoming European immigrants and basing economic policies off of European policies.

 Despite Rivadavia's efforts to encourage British investment, a variety of factors resulted in British investment not being profitable.
-Rivadavia had set up the government's revenue model to heavily depend on tariff's from imports (mainly from England) -however when the Cisplatine War broke out (as a result of militants against the Brazilian government launched an attach on Brazil from Buenos Aires), Brazil responded to the aggression with a naval blockade on Argentina (blockade of the Río de la Plata), sharply decreasing government revenues that would normally be made from import tariffs.
+Rivadavia had set up the government's revenue model to heavily depend on tariff's from imports (mainly from England) -however when the Cisplatine War broke out (as a result of militants against the Brazilian government launched an attack on Brazil from Buenos Aires), Brazil responded to the aggression with a naval blockade on Argentina (blockade of the Río de la Plata), sharply decreasing government revenues that would normally be made from import tariffs.
 As a result of this reduction in government revenue, the Argentinian government was no longer able to afford the subsidies it had agreed to give various British industries such as mining and land ownership companies.
 All of these factors made Argentina appear unstable and therefore diminished foreign investors' willingness to invest in the new state.
 Therefore, industrialization of Argentina and its vast pampas (plains) would have to wait until the industrializing capital of Great Britain would be imported decades later.

 These economic inhibitors were followed by the coming to power of the "cattle baron", Juan Manuel de Rosas, who chose to steer Argentina away from receiving foreign investment/trade from England, as well as immigrants.